-Toys provide Scooby both stimulation and comfort, two things I really think a rescue dog like him needs.
+Toys provide Scooby both stimulation and comfort, two things I really think rescue dogs like him need.
 It has been interesting to see how differently he destroys toys now that he’s the ripe old age of 8 versus when he arrived at our house a super skinny and scared 2.5ish-year-old.

 It takes a bit longer now but after a while, squeakers come out and heads roll.